morloc-project/morloc/README.md

 "std::vector<$1>" double -> "std::vector<$1>" double
 ```

-General types are also inferred for every subexpression, but since no general
+General types are also inferred for every sub-expression, but since no general
 signatures were given, the general types remain polymorphic.
 Thus the general
 type inferred for `rms` is `forall a b . a -> b`.